lpsm-dev/certifications-guide/templates/prompt-certification.md

      - [Topic 1: Example - Cloud services, application development]
      - [Topic 2: Example - Real-world use cases]
    - Mix **multiple-choice** (one correct answer) and **multiple-response** (two or more correct answers) questions.
-     - For multiple-response questions, specify the required number of selections (e.g., “Choose two answers”).
+     - For multiple-response questions, specify the required number of selections (e.g., "Choose two answers").
    - **Vary the number of answer options between 4 and 5** for each question to enhance variability and challenge.
    - In the answer options:
      - Include fictitious names mixed with real concepts or services.